- STEK DYNOshield — our primary film. Top-tier self-healing, the best matte and satin finishes in the industry, 10-year warranty, strong value.

 Why CreaTint LA Uses STEK as Our Primary Film

-2. Superior matte and satin finishes.
-Los Angeles has one of the highest demand rates for matte PPF in the country.
-STEK's DYNOmatte produces the most authentic factory-matte look we have seen from any brand.
-For the significant number of customers who want a finish transformation alongside protection, STEK is the clear choice.
+2. The best matte and satin finishes in the industry.
+Los Angeles has one of the highest demand rates for matte PPF in the country — especially on Teslas, BMW M cars, and Porsches.
+STEK's DYNOmatte produces the most authentic factory-matte texture we have seen from any brand, and DYNOsatin is equally strong.
+No other manufacturer comes close on specialty finishes.

-3. Excellent installer support and training.
+3. Serious installer support and training.
 STEK invests heavily in installer certification and ongoing training.
-Their technical support team is responsive and knowledgeable.
-When we encounter an unusual vehicle or a unique installation challenge, STEK provides real support — not just a phone tree.
+Their technical support team is responsive and knowledgeable — when we hit an unusual vehicle or a tricky panel, STEK provides real engineering answers, not a phone tree.
+That matters for a 10-year product.

 Why the Installer Matters More Than the Brand